Geometry-Aware Decoding with Wasserstein-Regularized Truncation and Mass Penalties for Large Language Models: Experiments

 \subsection{Main Results}

-\paragraph{Reasoning benchmarks (GSM8K, GPQA).} Tables~\ref{tab:gsm8k} and~\ref{tab:gpqa} report exact-match accuracy across $T\in\{1.0,1.5,2.0\}$.
+\paragraph{Reasoning benchmarks (GSM8K, GPQA).} Tables~\ref{tab:gsm8k} and~\ref{tab:gpqa} report exact-match accuracy across $T\in\{0.5,0.7,1.0,1.5,2.0\}$.
 Across models, Min-$p$ and Top-$p$ degrade sharply as $T$ increases, while Top-$H$ and Top-$W$ are substantially more stable.
-On GSM8K, Top-$W$ beats Min-$p$, Top-$p$, and Top-$H$ across all three models (Qwen2.5-3B, LLaMA-3.1-8B, Phi-3-Mini) and all three temperatures $T\in\{1.0,1.5,2.0\}$; the improvement over Top-$H$ reaches up to $33.74\%$ at $T{=}2.0$.
+On GSM8K, Top-$W$ wins (or mutually wins) $13/15$ $(T,\text{model})$ settings across three models (Qwen2.5-3B, LLaMA-3.1-8B, Phi-3-Mini) and five temperatures $T\in\{0.5,0.7,1.0,1.5,2.0\}$; the improvement over Top-$H$ reaches up to $33.74\%$ at $T{=}2.0$.
 Across all $T$, LLaMA-3.1-8B is the strongest absolute performer, while Qwen2.5-3B and Phi-3-Mini benefit more from Top-$W$'s stability at higher $T$.
 GSM8K (multi-step arithmetic) is more sensitive to sampling noise, so probability-only truncators collapse faster than on GPQA, whereas Top-$W$/Top-$H$ preserve accuracy as $T$ rises.
-On GPQA (knowledge-heavy multiple-choice), accuracies are lower and tighter across methods, but Top-$W$ delivers the most consistent gains, winning $8/9$ \emph{$(T,\text{model})$ settings}: it outperforms baselines in Qwen2.5-3B and Phi-3-Mini for all $T$, and improves over LLaMA-3.1-8B at $T\in\{1.5,2.0\}$ while trailing Top-$p$ at $T{=}1.0$.
+On GPQA (knowledge-heavy multiple-choice), accuracies are lower and tighter across methods, but Top-$W$ still delivers the most consistent gains, winning (or mutually winning) $12/15$ \emph{$(T,\text{model})$ settings}: it dominates for all three models at $T\in\{1.5,2.0\}$ and remains top or tied at $T{=}1.0$, while margins shrink at $T\in\{0.5,0.7\}$ where baselines such as Min-$p$ (LLaMA-3.1-8B, $T{=}0.5$) and Top-$H$ (LLaMA-3.1-8B, $T{=}0.7$) occasionally win.

 \paragraph{Instruction-following and chat (AlpacaEval, MT-Bench).} Figures~\ref{fig:alpaca_bars}--\ref{fig:mtbench_bars} summarize judge-based performance across temperatures and models.
-Top-$W$ achieves the strongest overall scores and remains robust as $T$ increases; it also wins the majority of $(T,\text{model})$ tuples (e.g., $8/9$ on AlpacaEval and $6/9$ on MT-Bench in our reported aggregates).
+Top-$W$ achieves the strongest overall scores and remains robust as $T$ increases; it also wins the majority of $(T,\text{model})$ tuples (e.g., $12/15$ on AlpacaEval and $8/15$ on MT-Bench in our reported aggregates).
 We observe larger method gaps on MT-Bench than AlpacaEval for some models, consistent with MT-Bench's multi-turn coherence and instruction retention being more brittle under increased stochasticity.
 AlpacaEval often rewards single-turn helpfulness/style, while MT-Bench more strongly penalizes drift and inconsistency, which amplifies the value of Top-$W$'s geometry-aware truncation at higher $T$.

 \paragraph{Creative writing rubric.} To probe fine-grained creative quality beyond pairwise win rates, we adopt an LLM-as-a-judge rubric (following \citet{Nguyen2024}) on a fixed set of three open-ended storytelling prompts.
 The judge assigns 1--10 scores on five dimensions—\emph{diversity} (novelty/uniqueness), \emph{originality}, \emph{narrative flow} (coherence), \emph{emotional impact}, and \emph{imagery}—and also selects an overall winner.
 We use GPT-4o as the judge, randomize the presentation order of methods to reduce positional bias, and report mean$\pm$std over repeats for each (LLM, $T$, prompt) configuration.
 For brevity, we move the full prompt- and LLM-specific tables to Appendix~\ref{app:LLM_judge}; while absolute scores vary across prompts and backbones, the relative ordering is broadly consistent, with Top-$W$ achieving the strongest average rubric score and remaining robust at higher $T$ (Table~\ref{tab:avg_summary_3models_4methods_2.8}).
 We additionally evaluate a higher-$\beta$ variant (Table~\ref{tab:avg_summary_3models_4methods_1.5_1.5} in Appendix), where increasing $\beta$ further improves rubric quality: across all 27 $(\text{LLM},T,\text{prompt})$ triplets, Min-$p$, Top-$p$, and Top-$H$ win 6, 5, and 5 settings, respectively, while Top-$W$ wins 12.